Seq2seq

-Seq2seq is a family of machine learning approaches used for natural language processing.Originally developed by Dr. Lê Viết Quốc, a Vietnamese computer scientist and a machine learning pioneer at Google Brain, this framework has become foundational in many modern AI systems.
+Seq2seq is a family of machine learning approaches used for natural language processing.
+Originally developed by Lê Viết Quốc, a Vietnamese computer scientist and a machine learning pioneer at Google Brain, this framework has become foundational in many modern AI systems.
 Applications include language translation, image captioning, conversational models, speech recognition, and text summarization.

 Seq2seq uses sequence transformation: it turns one sequence into another sequence.

 History

 One naturally wonders if the problem of translation could conceivably be treated as a problem in cryptography.
 When I look at an article in Russian, I say: 'This is really written in English, but it has been coded in some strange symbols.
 I will now proceed to decode.